Occupational Therapy - BSc (Hons)

 Year: 1

-This level four module core principles, theories and skills that underpin occupational therapy practice and the acquisition of study skills required to encourage achievement and success during study and practice.
+This level four module introduces the core principles, theories and skills that underpin occupational therapy practice and the acquisition of study skills required to encourage achievement and success during study and practice.
 The module facilitates the development of a strong foundational understanding of the profession of occupational therapy.

 Children, Young People and Families.